KimleeHeng/azure-network-protocols/README.md

 ![attachments/wireshark16.png](attachments/wireshark16.png)

-0.0 Open up Wireshark.
+2.3  Open up Wireshark.
 Once the application is running, performing the following steps:
 - Highlight **Ethernet**
 - Click the blue fin at the top left corner to start **capturing packets**

 ![attachments/wireshark-open1.png](attachments/wireshark-open1.png)

 Once you have started capturing packets, you will notice a stream of entries in Wireshark.
 This is ongoing network traffic that is happening on the backend of your virtual machine.
-Your network protocol analyzer (Wireshark) is capturing all incoming and outgoing packets, and from here we are able to observe various types of network traffic and protocols in real time
+Your network protocol analyzer (Wireshark) is capturing all incoming and outgoing packets, and from here we are able to observe various types of network traffic and protocols in real time.

 ![attachments/wireshark-open2.png](attachments/wireshark-open2.png)

+## Observing ICMP Traffic